NativeScript/docs-v7/plugins/debugging-plugins.md

 Now the files under `your-demo-folder/node_modules/your-plugin-name` are physically the same files that are located under `src`.
 This means that making changes in `demo/node_modules/your-plugin-name` will actually change the plugin source files.

-If at some point you're ready with the development and want to test how your plugin behaves on running 'tns plugin add/remove'you cna easily unlink your plugin by running:
+If at some point you're ready with the development and want to test how your plugin behaves on running `tns plugin add/remove` you can easily unlink your plugin by running:
 1. In terminal run `cd your-demo-folder`
 2. Run `npm unlink your-plugin-name`
 3. Run `cd your-plugin-folder`